 In a large soup pot, add the three tablespoons of butter and melt it over a medium-low heat.
-Add in the 1/2 cup of onion and of leeks, and the 1/4 cup of carrots and celery.
+Add in the 1/2 cup of onion and of leeks, as well as the 1/4 cups of carrots and celery.
 Increase heat to medium-high, add in the 1/4 teaspoon of salt and sweat the veggies for about 4 minutes.
-What is happening here is you are removing the moisture from them, plus breaking down that cell structure, creating more intense flavors for the broth.
+What is happening here is you are removing the moisture from them, plus breaking down the cell structure, creating more intense flavors for the broth.
 The salt also helps pull out this moisture.

 TIP: It is important to salt your food at the beginning of cooking.
 Salting at the start gives it the opportunity to fully penetrate all components of your dish.
 Plus, you’ll end up using less salt if you do it in the beginning versus the end.

 Add in the minced garlic and cook for another minute.
 Don’t let it burn, reducing the heat if you have to.

 Toss in the 2 tablespoons of flour and mix well.
 You want all of the vegetables coated by the flour.
 Mix until the flour has completely combined with the melted butter.
 Essentially, this is a roux.